darknethaxor/DH-HackBar/README.md

 ### About DH HackBar

-➤ DH HackBar is an Advanced Web Penetration Testing Tool for Android devices.
+➤ DH HackBar is a Advanced Web Penetration Testing Tool for Android devices.
 It is developed by an ethical hacking team named “Team Darknet Haxor.”